 6. High-traffic areas: Barriers should be placed in high-traffic areas to help direct the flow of traffic and prevent collisions.

-It is important to conduct a thorough assessment of the warehouse layout and identify potential risks and hazards before determining the specific locations for installing warehouse barriers.
+It is important to thoroughly assess the warehouse layout and identify potential risks and hazards before determining the specific locations for installing warehouse barriers.

 There are several benefits of warehouse barriers, including:

 1. Safety: Warehouse barriers provide a physical barrier between workers and potential hazards, such as moving machinery, forklifts, or falling objects.
-They help prevent accidents and injuries by creating a safe working environment.
+Their use helps to improve safety within warehouse environments.

 2. Protection of assets: Warehouse barriers can protect valuable assets, such as equipment, machinery, and inventory, from accidental damage caused by forklifts or other moving objects.
 They act as a buffer zone, reducing the risk of collisions and minimising the potential for costly repairs or replacements.